samuelim01/tp/docs/UserGuide.md

 </box>

-<div style="page-break-after: always;"></div>

 Next, let's narrow down our search to filter for all guests who are friends from university.
-The following command will result in a list that contains only guests with the `TAG` `friends` and `university`.
+The following command will result in a list that contains only guests with the tags `friends` and `university`.

 `guest filter t/friends t/university`